Param-Harrison/kidzode/public/courses/pixel-heroes/turtle_windows.md

 # Add Windows Using a Loop

-Perfect, Teleporting Turtle!
-Your house has a door!
-But it's dark inside!
-Houses need windows!
-Instead of drawing each window separately, let's use a loop to save time!

-## 🎯 Today's Mission
-Draw 2 windows using a loop - write the code once, draw twice!
+Draw 2 windows using a loop - write code once, draw twice!

-## 📚 Before You Start
-You know how to use `penup()`, `goto()`, and `pendown()` to move without drawing.

-## Let's Do It!
+## What to Do
-1. Read the code - see the `for` loop drawing 2 windows!
-2. Press the green **Run** button
+1. Press Run
-3. Watch both windows appear!
+2. Watch both windows appear!

 ```python
 import turtle